adamwathan/faktory/readme.md

 - `build` creates objects in memory only, without persisting them.
 - `create` creates objects and persists them to whatever database you have set up in your testing environment.

-> Note: The `create` strategy is meant for Laravel 4's Eloquent ORM, but as long as your objects implement a `save()` method, it should work outside of Eloquent.
+> Note: The `create` strategy is meant for Laravel 4's Eloquent ORM, but as long as your objects implement a `save()` method and a `getKey()` method to retrieve the object's ID, it should work outside of Eloquent.

 To generate an object, simply call `build` or `create` and pass in the name of the factory you want to generate the object from.